 Power Supply Unit (PSU)

-The Power Supply Unit (PSU) isn't a particularly exciting component, but it's critical nonetheless.
-Don't cheap out here — the PSU needs to be well-made and powerful enough to handle all current and future components, and it doesn't hurt to have a good warranty.
-Remember, the PSU will be powering all of your other components.
+Selecting a power supply unit (PSU) is a critical step in any build.
+The PSU needs to be well-made and powerful enough to handle all current and future components, and it doesn't hurt to have a warranty.

 System Cooling - CPU Cooling and Chassis Airflow